Abu Musab al-Zarqawi: Jordanian analysis

-A Jordanian security official told The Washington Post that documents recovered after the overthrow of Saddam show that Iraqi agents detained some of Zarqawi's operatives but released them after questioning.
-He also told The Washington Post that the Iraqis warned the Zarqawi operatives that the Jordanians knew where they were.
-The official also told The Washington Post, "'We sent many memos to Iraq during this time, asking them to identify his position, where he was, how he got weapons, how he smuggled them across the border,' but Hussein's government never responded."
+A Jordanian security official stated that documents recovered after Saddam's overthrow show that Iraqi agents detained some of al-Zarqawi's operatives but released them after questioning.
+He also told The Washington Post that the Iraqis warned the al-Zarqawi operatives that the Jordanians knew where they were.
+The official stated: "'We sent many memos to Iraq during this time, asking them to identify his position, where he was, how he got weapons, how he smuggled them across the border,' but Hussein's government never responded."

 This claim was reiterated by Jordanian King Abdullah II in an interview with Al-Hayat.
-Abdullah revealed that Saddam Hussein had rejected repeated requests from Jordan to hand over al-Zarqawi.
+Abdullah revealed that Saddam had rejected repeated requests from Jordan to hand over al-Zarqawi.
 According to Abdullah, "We had information that he entered Iraq from a neighboring country, where he lived and what he was doing.
 We informed the Iraqi authorities about all this detailed information we had, but they didn't respond."
 Abdullah told the Al-Hayat that Jordan exerted "big efforts" with Saddam's government to extradite al-Zarqawi, but added, "our demands that the former regime hand him over were in vain."

-One high-level Jordanian intelligence official told The Atlantic that al-Zarqawi, after leaving Afghanistan in December 2001, frequently traveled to the Sunni Triangle of Iraq where he expanded his network, recruited and trained new fighters, and set up bases, safe houses, and military training camps.
-He said, however, "We know Zarqawi better than he knows himself.
+One high-level Jordanian intelligence official stated that al-Zarqawi, after leaving Afghanistan in December 2001, frequently traveled to the Sunni Triangle of Iraq where he expanded his network, recruited and trained new fighters, and set up bases, safe houses, and military training camps.
+He said, however, "We know al-Zarqawi better than he knows himself.
 And I can assure you that he never had any links to Saddam."

-Counterterrorism scholar Loretta Napoleoni quotes former Jordanian parliamentarian Layth Shubaylat, a radical Islamist opposition figure, who was personally acquainted with both Zarqawi and Saddam Hussein:
+Counterterrorism scholar Loretta Napoleoni quotes former Jordanian parliamentarian Layth Shubaylat, a radical Islamist opposition figure, who was personally acquainted with both al-Zarqawi and Saddam:

 First of all, I don't think the two ideologies go together, I'm sure the former Iraqi leadership saw no interest in contacting al-Zarqawi or al-Qaeda operatives.
 The mentality of al-Qaeda simply doesn't go with the Ba'athist one.
 When he was in prison in Jordan with Shubaylat, Abu Mos'ab wouldn't accept me, said Shubaylat, because I'm opposition, even if I'm a Muslim.
 How could he accept Saddam Hussein, a secular dictator?